 What's the difference between a credit counselor and a debt settlement company?

-Debt settlement is different than credit counseling.
-Debt settlement companies offer to arrange settlements of your debts with creditors or debt collectors, typically offering to pay off your debts with lump sum payments that are less than the full amounts you owe.
+Debt settlement companies offer to arrange settlements of your debts with creditors or debt collectors for a fee.
+They typically offer to pay off your debts with lump sum payments that are less than the full amounts you owe.
 For example, for every $100 of a loan that a creditor agrees to forgive, the debt settlement company will charge you some portion in fees.

 Tip: Beware of debt settlement companies that charge up-front fees in return for promising to settle your debts.